 - Project Awarded to Vinci Digital.
 Once the client accepts our proposal they will be sent a formal contract to sign (if they have not already received one).
 Upon receiving a signed and dated contract we initiate the project.

 - Project Launch & Payment(s) Collected.
 After receiving the signed contract we issue the first invoice.
-The payment structure will vary depending on if you opt to Prepay and receive a 20% discount or choose to make monthly installments towards to the full price of the website.
+Once the invoice is paid work will begin.
+The payment structure will vary depending on the client’s needs.
 Your first payment must be made prior to any design or development work starting.
 No progress or additional work will be done until this has been received.
 After receiving payment we begin compiling assets from the customer such as content, photos, final notes, requests, etc. We also run through our procedures and policies one last time so the customer understands implicitly how the process works.

 - Phase I – Design begins.
 This includes 3 unique designs for the home page as well as one interior page design based off the final chosen home page design.If more designs are needed or requested prior to project start, the process would be the same we would simply add sign off steps for the additional design work.
 If the additional designs are requested and were not previously mentioned, discussed, or agreed to we will be required to increase the cost of the project to cover these requests.
 Included with both the home page design and interior page design we allow up to three rounds of changes.
 This means you can thoroughly review the design and submit all changes and revisions up to three times.
 If you take the time to carefully examine the design this will be more than enough to finalize the design.
 Additional rounds of changes requested are additional costs and billable based on time spent making changes.